Noah-Albers/Light-Block-Studio/LED-Project/docs/docs/modul-system/cppgen/gen-overview.md

 - String variables that will also be inserted into the template.
     - The variables `globals`, `setup`, and `loop` are reserved names and will be used to insert the generated code.
 Therefore, they are not valid variable names.
     - `$$Varname$$` syntax is used to insert variables.

-Furthermore, string variables can be inserted into the source.

 ## Example